TRIODE, TETRODE, PENTODE AND BEAM POWER TUBES

 Copyright in all quoted works remains with their owner, author and publisher, as applicable.

-no warranty is expressed or implied - see footnote notice.
+Please note that no warranty is expressed or implied - see footnote notice.

 Excepting where rights in Intellectual Property previously exist, all rights in the applied engineering concepts expressed in this paper remains exclusively with the author.